zacanger/trash/README.md

 I put this repo together for folks looking to learn React, primarily at DevMountain but really for anyone else too.

-This repo doesn't address learning ES2015.
+This repo doesn't address learning ES2015 (aka ES6; current JavaScript which you should be using).
 I have another repo for that purpose, [here](https://github.com/zacanger/es6-and-builds).

 ## READ THIS FIRST